Driving around Iceland: A guide to gas prices

 Driving in Iceland offers an unparalleled way to explore the country’s diverse landscapes.
 Here you can find volcanoes, glaciers, lava fields, geothermal spas, and much more.
 And there’s no better way to go to all these amazing places than by car.

-However, the high cost of fuel in the country can be a shock to many visitors.
+However, the high cost of fuel in the country can shock many visitors.
 By understanding Iceland’s fuel pricing system, choosing the right vehicle, and following tips for driving efficiency, you can enjoy your trip while keeping fuel expenses as low as possible.

 Latest Blog Posts